SL-Mar/list-of-publications/README.md

 ---

 ## **Connect with Me**
 I am a shipmaster writing outside of a traditional academic setting.
-This undoubtedly presents challenges to my progress.
-However, my long-term goal remains: to fully automate research in quantitative finance.
-If you find the project interesting, feel free to explore my [GitHub](https://github.com/SL-Mar) or connect with me for collaboration opportunities.
+Explore my [GitHub](https://github.com/SL-Mar) or connect with me for collaboration opportunities.

 ---